FDAPT: Federated Domain-adaptive Pre-training for Language Models: Abstract

 \section{Abstract}

-Combining Domain-adaptive Pre-training (DAPT) with Federated Learning (FL) can enhance model adaptation by leveraging more sensitive and distributed data while preserving data privacy.
-However, few studies have focused on this method.
-Therefore, we conduct the first comprehensive empirical study to evaluate the performance of Federated Domain-adaptive Pre-training (FDAPT).
+Foundation models (FMs) have shown prominent success in a wide range of tasks \citep{bommasani2021opportunities}.
+Their applicability to specific domain-task pairings relies on the availability of, both, high-quality data and significant computational resources.
+These challenges are not new to the field and, indeed, Federated Learning (FL) has been shown to be a promising solution in similar setups \citep{yu2023federated, zhuang2023foundation}.
+This paper tackles the specific case of Domain-Adaptive Pre-Training (DAPT), a key step in the application of FMs.
+We conduct the first comprehensive empirical study to evaluate the performance of Federated Domain-Adaptive Pre-Training (FDAPT).
 We demonstrate that FDAPT can maintain competitive downstream task performance to the centralized baseline in both IID and non-IID situations.
-Furthermore, we propose a novel algorithm, Frozen Federated Domain-adaptive Pre-training (FFDAPT).
-FFDAPT improves the computational efficiency by 12.1\% on average and exhibits similar downstream task performance to standard FDAPT, with general performance fluctuations remaining less than 1\%.
-Finally, through a critical evaluation of our work, we identify promising future research directions for this new research area.
+Finally, we propose a novel algorithm, Frozen Federated Domain-Adaptive Pre-Training (FFDAPT).
+FFDAPT improves the computational efficiency by 12.1\% on average and exhibits similar downstream task performance to vanilla FDAPT, with general performance fluctuations remaining less than 1\%.